 1) Consider Golf Lessons

 We wanted to get this one in straight off the bat.
-While it's certainly possible for you to break 100 by accepting certain deficiencies in your golf game and working around them, your attempts at breaking 90 may all be in vain if you fail to address any obvious swing flaws.
+While it's certainly possible for you to break 100 by accepting certain deficiencies in your golf game, your attempts at breaking 90 may all be in vain if you fail to address any obvious swing flaws.

-The best way to arrive at a golf course ready to go low is to put in the necessary work at the range/short play area.
+The best way to arrive at a golf course ready to go low is to do the necessary work at the range/short play area.
 To ensure you're working on the correct improvements, get a golf coach to take a look at your golf swing.

-One great tool to help you find elite-level golf coaches and work on your golf swing remotely is the Skillest app.
-You can connect with your chosen coach and send them videos of your swing, before arranging a digital lesson.
+A great tool to help you find elite-level golf coaches and work on your golf swing remotely is the Skillest app.
+You can connect with your chosen coach and send them videos of your swing before arranging a digital lesson.
 With Skillest, you're only ever a few clicks away from improving your golf game.

 2) Pre-Round Practice

-Arrive at the golf course in good time to allow around half an hour of practice.
-Spend equal periods of time hitting your long shots and short shots, before finally focusing on putting.
+On the day of your round, arrive at the golf course in good time to allow around half an hour of practice.
+Spend equal periods of time going through the bag hitting your driver/woods, irons and wedges, before finally focusing on putting.